SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 1. the naming standards admit multiple (even many) names for the same flavor, and we want to provide a means of advertising more than one of them (said standards recommend using two: a short one and a long one),
-2. the same flavor name may be valid according to multiple versions at the same time; for instance, `SCS-4V-16` is valid for both [scs-0100-v2](scs-0100-v2-flavor-naming.md) and [scs-0100-v3](scs-0100-v3-flavor-naming.md), and, since it does not use any extension, it will be valid for any future version that only changes the extensions, such as the GPU vendor and architecture.
+2. the same flavor name may be valid according to multiple versions at the same time, which would lead to a pollution of the extra specs with redundant properties; for instance, the name `SCS-4V-16` is valid for both [scs-0100-v2](scs-0100-v2-flavor-naming.md) and [scs-0100-v3](scs-0100-v3-flavor-naming.md), and, since it does not use any extension, it will be valid for any future version that only changes the extensions, such as the GPU vendor and architecture.

-It is not required to use consecutive numbers to number the name variants.
-This way, it becomes easier to remove a single variant (the others wouldn't need to be renamed to "close the gap").
+Note that it is not required to use consecutive numbers to number the name variants.
+This way, it becomes easier to remove a single variant (no "closing the gap" required).

 ## Standard SCS flavors